Thunder Bay Audubon Society

 Isaacsons Bay

-LaFarge Quarry Birding Site
+LaFarge (Holcim) Quarry Birding Site (Wessel Road "CKD Prairie)

 Dicksissel, Grasshopper Sparrows, Bobolink & Eastern Meadowlark nest in this area and are easily spotted on fence posts.
 Ruby-crowned Kinglets, Northern Rough-winged Swallows, Cardinals, Kestrel, Merlin, Red-tailed Hawk, and Rough-legged Hawks may be seen on the banks around the quarry.